Trapping AI

 Further Consideration: #

-If you are interested in extending your robots.txt file and setting specific rules to manage access to your website, below you will find an extensive list of web scrapers and crawlers linked to AI companies and the training of large language models (LLMs), which can be blocked by appropriately adjusting the file.
+If you are interested in extending your robots.txt file and setting specific rules to manage access to your website, below you will find an extensive list of web scrapers and crawlers linked to artificial intelligence (AI) companies and the training of large language models (LLMs), which can be blocked by appropriately adjusting the file.

 [02-19-25] - AI Block List